-COUNTRY VICTIM PERPETRATOR RELATIONSHIP AND COHABITATION REQUIREMENTS JAPAN Spouse of the perpetrator (including a person who is in a de facto state of marriage with the perpetrator, even if it has not been legally registered) Former spouse or de facto spouse of the perpetrator (person who subsequent to being subjected to violence by the other spouse, obtained a divorce or annulment of marriage but continues to be subjected to violence by the former spouse Person in a relationship with the perpetrator (the relationship is one in which both persons are based in the same principal place, excluding relationships in which both persons do not live together in a manner similar to that of a marital relationship) Person formerly in a relationship with the perpetrator (victim who has ended the relationship after being subjected to bodily harm by the other person in the relationship) Spouse of the victim (including a person who is in a de facto state of marriage with the victim, even if it has not been legally registered) Former spouse or de facto spouse of the victim Person in a relationship with the victim Person formerly in a relationship with the victim Between spouses (including a persons who are in a de facto state of marriage, even if it has not been legally registered) Former spouses or de facto spouses (persons who subsequent to the commission of violence, obtained a divorce or annulment of marriage) Persons in a relationship (the relationship is one in which both persons are based in the same principal place, excluding relationships in which both persons do not live together in a manner similar to that of a marital relationship) Persons formerly in a relationship CHINA 1.
-Family member 1.
-Family member 1.
-Family members 2.
-Person who live together with another person 2.
-Person who live together with another person 2.
-People living together
+Requirements 2.
+For spire of the spire of th spouse of the perpetrator including a person who is in a de facto state of marriage with the perpetrator, even if thas not been legally egistered) former spouse or de facto spouse of the perpetrator person who subsequent to being subjected to violence by the other spouse, obtained a divorce or annulment of marriage but continues to be subjected to violence by the former spouse.
+Person in a relationship with the perpetrator (the elationship is one in which both persons are based in the same principal place, excluding elationships in which both persons do not live together in a manner similar to that of a marital relationship) Person formerly in a elationship with the perpetrator (victim who has ended the elationship after being subjected to bodily harm by the other person in the elationship) Spouse of the victim (including a person who is in a de facto state of marriage with the victim, even if it has not been legally registered) Former spouse or de facto spouse of the victim Person in a relationship with the victim Person formerly in a relationship with the victim 1.
+Between spouses (including a persons who are in a de facto state of marriage, even if it has not been legally registered) 2.
+Former spouses or de facto spouses (persons who subsequent to the commission of violence, obtained a divorce or annulment of marriage) 3.
+Persons in a relationship (the relationship is one in which both persons are based in the same principal place, excluding relationships in which both persons do not live together in a manner similar to that of a marital relationship) 4.
+Persons formerly in a relationship 2.
+P Person who live together with another person Family member Person who live together with another person Family members People living together